AI-Eng-Yashank/Logic_flow/README.md

 > Step 3 Output: Calculated Value 264.60

 It generates a human-friendly response:
 > "The current stock price of Apple is $220.50.
 If you add 20%, the value would be $264.60.
-Meanwhile, the weather in Cupertino is currently 21°C and sunny."
+Meanwhile, the weather in Mumbai is currently 30°C and sunny."

 ### Phase 4: Evaluation (The Guard)
 The **Evaluator Agent** reviews the final text against the original user query and the tool outputs to ensure no hallucinations occurred.
 If valid, the answer is returned to the user.